ogri-la/strongbox/README.md

 ## Audience

-This software targets World of Warcraft users using Linux.
+This software targets World of Warcraft players using Linux.

 It may work on other platforms but it is only tested and supported on Linux.